-Serbia: SEEPEX exchange and regional market linking for cross border trading will be improved claim from EMS TSO grid network company5.
-November 2014. / News Serbia Energy
+Serbia: SEEPEX exchange and regional market linking for cross border trading will be improved claim from EMS TSO grid network company, News Serbia Energy

 Serbia occupies a central spot in the region with its eight boundaries, which proves a high level of cross-border trade.
 Market linking will be greatly facilitated by application of ETC platform for trading which is completely compatible to PCR platform, and also thanks to the EPEX SPOT experience in connecting European SPOT markets stated Mr. Miloš Mladenović, Director for corporative affairs for the international and regulatory relations in Serbia TSO Grid operator company EMS.